 The Robots Turtle Board Game was the most funded board game ever on Kickstarter.
 It’s super fun but also sneakily teaches programming to kids 4 and older.
 As tech geeks ourselves we had to say that we LOVED IT!
 You will need to use the code cards to dictate the movements of their robots with left and right or forward.
 It is not only fun for kids, but increases in difficulty with added levels.
 Get the price.

 Noah’s Animal Rescue is Board Game based on a classic tale that every child loves, and teach kids how to work together to save all the animals.
 Noah’s Animal Rescue is for kids ages 4+, but my nephew LOVES this game.
 After getting this board game, for the first week it didn’t leave his side, he took it to show and tell at preschool.
 At the age of 3, he’s still a bit young, but we play a cards face up variation.
+Here’s the full rules to play here along with a more detailed review.

 There’s 3 levels to play, beginner, intermediate and expert, can your group get 3, 4, or 5 types of animals to the boat before the flood arrives?
 Check the price here.